Bears-R-Us/arkouda/training/SYMBOL_TABLE_ENTRY_CREATION.md

 # Creating a New Symbol Table Entry

-This guide details the workflow required for adding a new Entry type to the Symbol Table.
-There are two main components here.
-The first is configuration of the Symbol Table Entry.
-This class is what is stored in the Symbol Table and is used to persist the object on the server.
-The second is the object used during processing in Chapel.
-This object is generated from the Symbol Table entry.
+This guide explains how to add a new Entry type to the Symbol Table.
+There are two main components:

+- The configuration of the Symbol Table entry.
+  - This class is what is stored in the Symbol Table and is used to persist the object on the server.
+- The object used during processing.
+  - This object is generated from the Symbol Table entry.

 ## Table of Contents
 1. [Determining Parent Class](#parent)